scktech/campusjams.github.io/index.md

 ![](images/profile.png)

 To encrypt a message, users fill out the text box above and can select from four different images.
+A steganographic image is then generated.

 ![](images/encrypt.png)